gear-foundation/gear-wiki/docs/gear/gear-state/state-transition.md

 ### Dequeue messages

 Validators can choose which messages to dequeue when it's their turn to produce the next block.
-It eliminates the need of each particular validator to maintain the full memory state.
+It eliminates the need for each particular validator to maintain the full memory state.
 Dequeuing occurs only at the end of each block.
 During dequeuing, new messages can be generated.
 They can also be processed in this phase, but also can stay in the queue for the next block (and another validator).

 ### Balance transfers